mdcallag/mdcallag.github.io/ibench-results.md

 * The headers for HW efficiency metrics, CPU or IO /insert, in the Load step should have used **i** rather than **q** (see rpq, rkbpq, etc).
 Perhaps it is too late to fix that -- :clown_face:.
 But HW efficiency metrics are valuable as they often explain why one DBMS is faster than another.
-* The example data is from an in-memory workload so rps, rkbps, rkbpq are zero because there were no storage reads.
+* The example data is from an in-memory workload so there were no storage reads.

 Legend:
 * ips - inserts/second
 * qps - queries/second.
 Will be zero for Load and non-zero for [Run](master#Run).
-* rps - storage reads /second per iostat
+* rps, wps - storage reads/second and writes/second from iostat
-* rkbps, wkbps - storage read KB and write KB /second per iostat
+* rmbps, wmbps - storage read MB and write MB /second from iostat.
+Previously this was KB rather than MB.
 * rpq - storage read /insert computed from rps/ips
+* wpi - storage write /insert computed from wps/ips
 * rkbpq, wkbpi - storage read and write KB /insert computed as rkbps/ips and wkbps/ips.
 Pretend this is rkbpi.
 * csps - context switch /second per vmstat
 * cpups - CPU utilization, the sum of the us and sy columns per vmstat